Be sure to cater for the needs and tastes of all your International GCSE English Literature students.

 - Teaching guidance to outline clearly the scope of teaching and learning

-- Topic tests and mock exam analysers to allow you to track your students’ progress
+- Topic tests and mock exam analysers to allow you to track your students’ progress throughout the teaching year

 The International GCSE English Literature exams will measure how students have achieved the following assessment objectives: